Removable presymplectic singularities and the local splitting of Dirac structures: Splitting of presymplectic forms with singularities

 \begin{Theorem} The closed 2-form $\omega \in \Omega^2(M \setminus M_\mathrm{sing})$ has a removable singularity at $m \in M_\mathrm{sing}$ if and only if $\omega$ can be locally split as

-into a closed 2-form $\omega_\mathrm{reg}$ that extends smoothly to a neighborhood of $m$ and a closed 2-form $\omega_\mathrm{sing}$ that satisfies conditions (i) and (ii) of Prop.~\ref{prop:PartialRemovable}, such that the partial inverse Poisson tensor of $\omega_{\mathrm{sing}}$ vanishes on the characteristic leaf through $m$. \end{Theorem}
+into a closed 2-form $\omega_\mathrm{reg}$ that extends smoothly to a neighborhood of $m$ and a closed 2-form $\omega_\mathrm{sing}$ that satisfies conditions (i) and (ii) of Prop.~\ref{prop:PartialRemovable}, such that the partial inverse Poisson tensor of $\omega_{\mathrm{sing}}$ vanishes on the presymplectic leaf through $m$ of the extended Dirac structure. \end{Theorem}

 \begin{proof} Assume that there is such a splitting $\omega = \omega_{\mathrm{reg}} + \omega_{\mathrm{sing}}$.
 It follows from Cor.~\ref{cor:SplitRemove} and Prop.~\ref{prop:PartialRemovable} that the singularity at $m$ is removable.